Our other homemade garden tools are too big to fit in this caddy, but it's great for small implements!

-Here's a triple-duty cultivating implement that shouldn't take more than a few minutes (and some loose change) to put together.
+Here's a triple-duty cultivating implement that shouldn't take more than a few minutes (and some loose change, and our Hoe Assembly Diagram) to put together.
 The business end consists of three replacement sickle-bar mower blades — which should be available from your local farm implement dealer for about a quarter apiece — welded together so the serrated edges face outward.
-A section of 3/8" coldrolled rod is welded to this head, then the shaft's opposite end is ground to a point ... which can readily be driven into an available tool handle.
+A section of 3/8" cold-rolled rod is welded to this head, then the shaft's opposite end is ground to a point so it can readily be driven into an available tool handle.
 The metal collar on that staff (most old tool handles will still have this component in place) pinches the wood so the rod can't slip out.
 Depending on which edge faces downward, this handy item can serve as a hoe, a row marker, or a root cutter.

-Seed germination doesn't have to be a hit-or-miss proposition... in fact, given the right environment and healthy stock, a success rate of close to 100% is easily achievable.
-A lot depends, though, on temperature and humidity... and you can assure proper levels of both by building the sprouting cabinet we've shown here.
+Seed germination doesn't have to be a hit-or-miss proposition.
+In fact, given the right environment and healthy stock, a success rate of close to 100% is easily achievable.
+A lot depends, though, on temperature and humidity.
+You can assure proper levels of both by building the case detailed in our Sprouting Cabinet Assembly Diagram.
 Its four glass walls are held in place within grooves cut into an upper and lower redwood (or cedar) perimeter frame, and the glass lid is housed within its own separate casing.
 (A pair of hinges, a knob, and a side latch allow the cover to be lifted and held up.)
-Warmth is provided by an electric heat-tape array fastened to a piece of foil-backed foam insulation (these plug-in devices, generally available at nursery centers, will maintain a thermostatically controlled temperature of 72°F)... and a sheet-metal tray placed on top of the pad provides a platform for the peat medium used in the germination process.
+Warmth is provided by an electric heat-tape array fastened to a piece of foil-backed foam insulation (these plug-in devices, generally available at nursery centers, will maintain a thermostatically controlled temperature of 72°F).
+A sheet-metal tray placed on top of the pad provides a platform for the peat medium used in the germination process.
 With the addition of seeds and a soaking mist, the box will serve as an ideal miniature nursery!